 We must pay a fee of 0.25% on the average daily unused amount of the Credit Facility and a fee of 2.00% on the daily average face amount of undrawn issued letters of credit.
 The fee on unused amounts is waived if we or our affiliates maintain funds on deposit with JP Morgan or its affiliates above a specified amount.
-We satisfied the deposit requirement to waive the unused fee as of September 30, 2011.
+The Company did meet the deposit requirement to waive the unused fee as of September 30, 2011.